Wikipedia

 In modern pop culture and fiction, pieces of eight are most often associated with the popular notion of pirates.

-• In the film Pirates of the Caribbean: At World's End the Pirate Lords must meet together by presenting the "Nine Pieces of Eight", since these Pieces were used to seal the goddess Calypso in her human form by the first Brethren Court.
-The "ninth piece of eight" (Jack Sparrow's) hangs off his bandana in all films, up to its destruction in the third film.
+- In the film Pirates of the Caribbean: At World's End the Pirate Lords must meet together by presenting the "Nine Pieces of Eight", since these Pieces were used to seal the goddess Calypso in her human form by the first Brethren Court.
+The ninth "piece of eight" hangs off Jack Sparrow's bandana in the early films, up to its destruction in this film.

 See also